veltman/learninglunches/maps/README.md

 1. They have **browser compatibility issues**.
 IE8 doesn't support them.
 (You can add support for IE7 and IE8 with certain libraries)
 2. Because your data is lat/lngs and the output is pixels, you **need to deal with map projections** to translate it before you draw.
 3. **Performance becomes an issue** as they get more complex.
-4. Implementing them generally requires a reasonably **high level of comfort with JavaScript**.
+4. Implementing them often requires a reasonably **high level of comfort with JavaScript**.
 5. **Users won't necessarily know what to do**.
 You will have to quickly teach impatient users how your special new map works to the extent that it deviates from what they're used to.

 #### How do I make one? ####

-By far the most popular method for dynamically-drawn maps is d3, a fantastic but sometimes mind-bending JavaScript library:
+By far the most popular method for dynamically-drawn maps is d3, a fantastic but sometimes mind-bending JavaScript library that is good for many things, of which maps are just one:
 http://d3js.org/

 There are lots of d3 mapping examples and tutorials, but they probably won't make sense without a healthy amount of JavaScript under your belt: